Relational dynamics in axion-de Sitter universes: Bulk curvature invariants in constant mean curvature slices

 \subsection{\texorpdfstring{$Q=Q_{\rm max}$}{} case}

-First, notice that although in the $Q=Q_{\rm max}$ regime $a(t)=a_N$ is a constant, there is still $t(\theta)$ dependence in the functional (\ref{eq: CCMC adS}), and as a result, there would no be conserved charges for $\mathcal{C}_{\rm CMC}$, unlike in Sec. \ref{sec:CV Nariai}.
+First, notice that although in the $Q=Q_{\rm max}$ regime $a(t)=a_N$ is a constant, there is still $t(\theta)$ dependence in the functional (\ref{eq: CCMC adS}), and as a result, there are no conserved charges for $\mathcal{C}_{\rm CMC}$, unlike in Sec. \ref{sec:CV Nariai}.
 Thus, we will proceed with the numerical analysis as in the previous subsection.
+We solve the EOM (\ref{eq:EOM CAny CMC}) with the scale factor (\ref{eq:Conf scaling factor Nariai}) and the boundary conditions (\ref{eq:anchoring to clock observers}).
+The resulting evolution for the CMC observables is displayed in Fig. \ref{fig:CAnyN}.